-Where lands designated "Natural Feature Conservation Area" are privately owned, it is not intended that these lands be necessarily free and open to the public, nor that they shall be acquired by the Town or other public body.
-However, if proposals are made to develop within, abutting or adjacent to such land, the Town or other public body may request conveyance of such lands.
+Where lands designated "Natural Heritage System Area" are privately owned, it is not intended that these lands be necessarily free and open to the public, nor that they shall be acquired by the Town or other public body.
+However, if proposals are made to develop abutting or adjacent to such land, the Town or other public body may request conveyance of such lands.
 If such lands are conveyed to the Town, they shall generally not constitute part of the required parkland dedication.
-The lands designated "Natural Feature Conservation Area" shall be subject to the policies of Section 3.2.9 of the Official Plan.
+The lands designated "Natural Heritage System Area" shall be subject to the policies of Section 3.2.9 of the Official Plan. b) Boundaries